patrickdean/homegame/dm-agreement.md

 ## Transparency

 I find the game more interesting when players are aware of the challenge they are faced with.
 I intend to communcate the Armor and Difficulty classes of monsters and challenges.
 I will also roll monster attack and damage openly.
-Because of this, some rules that rely on an additional resource be spent(like a bardic inspiration die) before knowing success or failure will allowed to be rolled even though we will already know the result.
+Because of this, some rules that rely on an additional resource be spent(like a bardic inspiration die) before knowing success or failure will allowed to be rolled even though we will already know the result ahead of time.

 ## Continuous Improvement

 Pursuant to the goals above, please share feedback.
+I am human with flaws like everyone else.
+My goal is to run a fun game with fair and consistent rules.
 If you're not enjoying some aspect of the game, please talk to me about it and let's try and resolve it.
-Some of these rules may change or evolve as time goes.
+Some of these rules may change or evolve as time goes on.
 The intent is to do so for the better.